iPhone Camera Settings Guide

 Battery During Video

-• 4K30 HEVC: approximately 3 hours of recording per full charge
+• 4K30 HEVC records about 3 hours per full charge

-• Charging during recording adds heat — use a fan or pause between takes
+• Charging while recording adds heat, so pause between takes

 File Transfer

-• USB-C at 10 Gbps (USB 3) — fast cable transfers for large ProRes files
+• USB-C at 10 Gbps moves large ProRes files fast over cable

-• AirDrop struggles with multi-GB ProRes clips — use cable or external SSD
+• AirDrop struggles with multi-GB clips, so use a cable or SSD

-• Import directly to Final Cut Pro or DaVinci Resolve over USB-C
+• Import straight to Final Cut Pro or DaVinci Resolve over USB-C

 iPhone 16 Pro vs 15 Pro